Do Grocery Store Carts Really Get Stolen in Maine?

 Upon moving to Portland, I was stunned to see the all too familiar sign outside of another grocery store: "removal of shopping carts is prohibited by law."

-This is Portland, Maine, with one of America's lowest crime rates, and this is even an issue here?
+We live in Portland, Maine, with one of America's lowest crime rates, and this is even an issue here?

 As the wise philosopher, Aubrey 'Drake' Graham," once said, "I'm upset."

-What have we as Americans turned into?
+What or who have we as Americans turned into?